cyberbotics/webots/docs/reference/motor.md

 The *velocity* can be changed at run-time with the `wb_motor_set_velocity` function.
 The value should always be positive (the default is 10).

-- The `multiplier` field specifies the multiplying factor of this specific motor relative to that of the other motors that share the same name.
+- The `multiplier` field specifies the multiplying factor to impose in this specific motor.
-This field only has an effect if coupled motors are present (i.e. multiple motors in a robot that share the same name).
+This field only has an effect for coupled motors (i.e. multiple motors in a robot that share the same name structure).
-If two motors share the same name and they have respectively a multiplier of 2 and 4, when giving a velocity command to the first, the second will also receive it but will impose twice the velocity (and will have half the available torque).
+No distinct reference motor exists among the coupled ones, so the ratio applied in practice is always relative to the multiplier of the motor that is effectively being commanded in the controller.
-The value of this field cannot be zero.
+The multiplier cannot be zero.

-> **Note**: there is no requirement to have a motor with `multiplier` 1.
-If a motor has multiplier 2, and a second one has multiplier 4, the latter will move twice as fast if a velocity command is given to the first.
+> **Note**: there is no requirement to have a motor with `multiplier` 1 among the coupled ones.
+If a motor has multiplier 2, and a second one has multiplier 4, and a velocity command is given to the first, then the latter will move twice as fast.
+If the second motor is being controlled instead, the first will receive half of whatever is imposed to the other.

 - The `sound` field specifies the URL of a WAVE sound file.
 If the `sound` value starts with `http://` or `https://`, Webots will get the file from the web.